-An adverse action letter is required to be sent under federal law (15 U.S. Code § 1681m) to an individual recently rejected of financial-related because of their credit score or background history (“consumer report”).
+An adverse action letter is required to be sent under federal law (15 U.S. Code § 1681m) to an individual that has been denied credit, employment, insurance, or other similar types of benefits because of a poor credit score or background history (“consumer report”).

-After the rejection, the denying party is required to send a letter containing:
+After the rejection, the denying party is required to send a letter containing the following:

 - Notice of the rejection (does not need to be specific);